-Important information about your financial aid award can be found in this guide as well as on our website.
-In addition to learning how we determined your eligibility for financial assistance, you will find what steps you need to take next to process the aid you have been offered and how that aid will be disbursed to you.
-We have designed this guide as well as the information on our website based on the questions many students have asked over the years, so you'll find the answers to many of your questions right at your fingertips or just a click away on our website.
+This guide contains important information about your financial aid award, such as how we determined your eligibility for financial assistance, what steps you need to take to process the aid you have been offered, and how that aid will be disbursed to you.
+Answers to many of your financial aid questions can be found in the following pages or just a click away on our website.

-Rest assured that the Office of Financial Aid staff is ready and willing to help you through the financial aid process, whether you are just starting your Lewis & Clark experience, are nearing the completion of your degree, or are in the middle of your journey.
+Rest assured that the Office of Financial Aid staff is ready and willing to help you through the financial aid process, whether you are just beginning your Lewis & Clark experience, in the middle of your student journey, or nearing the completion of your degree.